- About Us

 Title of Project: Analyzing the Digital Divide: A Quantitative and Qualitative Study of Six United States Cities

 As society grows increasingly dependent on information and communication technologies (ICTs), it becomes crucial to address the digital divide still present in many communities.
-In my work, I focus on identifying a digital access policy that the city of Oakland, California should adopt.
+In my work, I focused on identifying a digital access policy that the city of Oakland, California should adopt.
 To do so, I compared the initiatives of three cities in the same population range that have been “successful,” such that the rate of Internet and computer access for historically underserved populations has increased from 2015 to 2019, with the initiatives of three cities that have not been successful.
 Using data from the U.S. Census Bureau’s American Community Survey, I tracked the rates of Internet and computer access for five different demographics over the five year period and chose the three cities with the best average rate and the three with the lowest average rate.
 I then analyzed qualitative data to identify whether the selected cities focused on Internet access, computer access, and/or digital literacy training in their digital access initiatives, although two of the three unsuccessful cities had little to no such information publicly available.
 When comparing the three successful cities to the remaining unsuccessful city, Oakland, I found that while the four cities generally addressed all three aspects, the successful cities had a greater focus on community resources.
 Therefore, I argue that Oakland should invest more resources on digital literacy programs and publicly available ICTs, especially since they were not able to offer entirely free home Internet plans and digital devices.
 Community resources and technology classes would be more accessible to a greater number of households and hopefully lead to improved financial situations as well.

 Yaw Asante, COS